We're monitoring our coastline and harbours in a range of areas such as swimming water quality, estuary health and coastal incidents.

-Council has four main State of the Environment monitoring programmes in the coast:
+The regional council has six main State of the Environment monitoring programmes around Te Taitokerau’s coast:

-Council monitors all activities authorised by resource consents in the coastal marine environment including:
+We monitor all activities authorised by resource consents in the coastal marine environment, including:

 If you’re doing construction in the coastal marine area, read our Guidelines for construction work in the coastal marine area.
 You'll find information that will help you comply with any resource consent to work within Northland's coastline and protect our environment.

-Council investigates environmental incidents including unauthorised coastal structures and discharges.
+We investigate environmental incidents, including unauthorised coastal structures and discharges.

-If you would like to report an environmental incident please contact Councils 24 hour environmental hotline on 0800 504 639 or email [email protected]
+If you want to report an environmental incident, please contact our 24-hour environmental hotline on 0800 504 639 or email [email protected]

-Each summer, we test the water quality at a number of Northland's popular coastal and freshwater swimming spots to check its suitability for swimming.
+Each summer, we test the water quality at many of Northland's popular coastal and freshwater swimming spots.
+This is to ensure it’s suitable for swimming.

 Testing starts in late November each year and continues through to March the following year.

 We want to build a holistic understanding of the region's coastline – but Northland has a coastline length of 3200km, and it's logistically difficult for us to monitor it all.
 So we’re encouraging the public to get involved.